Are 2 nights 3 days enough time to spend in goa? Also- how long does it take to get from north goa to south goa?

 I'd love for you to see more than just the beaches in Goa - it's a fantastic place, with great food and warm people - but I honestly think you need at least a week to explore that side of it.

 Hope this helps.
-Shout if you have any other questions and have fun! over 6 years ago
+Shout if you have any other questions and have fun! almost 8 years ago